Prathyush2007/C-Decision-Control-Statements/README.md

 j is a consonant.
 ```

----

-## Program 3: Largest of Three Numbers
+## Program 3: Largest Among Three Numbers

-### Purpose
+### Objective
-To find the largest number among three integers entered by the user.
+To identify the largest value among three integers provided by the user.

-### Concepts Covered
+### Key Concepts
-- Nested `if-else` conditions
+- Implementation of nested `if-else` statements
-- Use of comparison operators
+- Comparative operators for value checking

-### Logic Summary
+### Approach
-- Accept three integer inputs
+- Gather three integer inputs from the user
-- Use conditional logic to compare and find the largest
+- Evaluate using conditionals to find the greatest value

-### Output:
+### Sample Output:
 ```
 Enter first number: 4
 Enter second number: 4